America's Water Infrastructure Act Section 2013: Risk and Resilience Assessments and Emergency Response Plans

 AWIA Section 2013 also states that EPA should provide guidance and technical assistance to water systems that serve less than 3,301 people on how to conduct RRAs and ERPs, though these systems are not required to certify completion to EPA.

-For more information concerning America's Water Infrastructure Act, please see
+For more information concerning AWIA, please see the law text on congress.gov.

 On this page: